Skjoldrun/Skjoldrun.github.io/docs/wpf/ui-theme-mahApps.md

         #region Constructor
         /// <summary>
-        /// Contructor for the model simulates a repository data access ...
+        /// Constructor for the model simulates a repository data access ...
         /// </summary>
         public HelloWorldModel()
         {